Prospect Fighting Championships: Prospect Fighting Championships

 On Saturday, August 29, 2015.
 Prospect Fighting Championships held its first event in London, Ontario, Canada.
-Since then the organization has hosted six AMMA events and three WAKO sanctioned kickboxing events before switching back to the professional MMA circuit.
-Since the rebrand, it has held 16 events, all in Ontario.
-The promotion continues the use of a Hexagonal cage and operates under the Unified Rules of Mixed Martial Arts.
-The commentary team for the PFC is hosted by John Ramdeen, former mixed martial arts fighter, Robin Black and Reed Duthie.
-Keith Crawford acts as the official announcer for the Prospect Fighting Championships.
+The organization hosted six AMMA events and three WAKO sanctioned kickboxing events before switching back to the professional MMA circuit.
+Since the re-brand, it has held 24 events, all in Ontario.
+The promotion continues the use of a hexagonal cage and operates under the Unified Rules of Mixed Martial Arts.
+The PFC commentary team is hosted by Gino Ghalehpardaz and former grappling competitor, John Ethier.
+David Neiman acts as the official announcer for the Prospect Fighting Championships.

-The company holds annual events in conjunction with London-based fundraiser, Showdown in the Downtown, to support fundraising to "fight" kidney disease.
+The company also holds annual events in conjunction with London-based fundraiser, Showdown in the Downtown, to support fundraising to "fight" kidney disease.
 In 2020, the promotion signed a deal with Fight Network streaming services.
-With the COVID-19 lockdown in Ontario preventing live shows in late 2020–2021, the promotion hosted a virtual talk show on September 25, 2021.
+With the COVID-19 lock-down in Ontario preventing live shows in late 2020–2021, the promotion and it's partners hosted a virtual talk show on September 25, 2021.
 It featured former UFC fighter Brendan Schaub, the event resulted in over $300,000 being raised for local charities.
 In total the events have raised an accumulative 3 million dollars for charity.